fusion809/arch-builder/README.md

     chmod +x install.sh
     ./install.sh

+alternatively you can use `install-rmdrive.sh` to install Arch Linux on a removable drive.
+To do this run:

+    wget http://bit.ly/1OJ48KU -O- > install.sh
+    chmod +x install.sh
+    ./install.sh

 ## Untested scripts
 These scripts I have not actually run, because running these packer commands takes at least an hour to run.
 Whereas to get an otherwise minimalist AL-VBM with [`ps_mem`](https://github.com/pixelb/ps_mem/) ready to perform RAM testing run: